Lab Members

 beckertmcp@chop.edu

-Pascal Beckert-McGirr joined the Timko Lab in Spring 2023 as a clinical research assistant.
-He graduated from Harvard University with a BA in Government and Psychology.
-Pascal plans to pursue a PhD in clinical psychology and is especially interested in equitable access to treatment and policy approaches to facilitating equitable treatment of eating disorders.
-He also hopes to study community based and culturally informed treatments of psychopathology.
+Pascal Beckert-McGirr is a clinical research assistant and splits his time across three different studies.
+He graduated from Harvard University with a BA in government and a minor in psychology.
+Pascal plans to pursue a PhD in sociology and is especially interested in researching inequality and social determinants of health.
 Outside of lab, he enjoys jogging, playing and watching soccer, learning languages, and hiking!

 William Brake, BA (he/him)